-Another verification method you may want to consider is taking a screenshot of the numbers and sharing it over a secondary secure channel, like PGP-encrypted email.
+Another verification method you may want to consider is taking a screenshot of the numbers and sharing it over a secondary secure channel.

 Once this is done, you can be assured that encrypted communications with this contact really are only accessible by yourself and your contact.
 This applies to both text messages within WhatsApp as well as WhatsApp voice calls.

 Additional Security Settings Anchor link